Falling Margins Spawn Red Ink at Belk

 Staff -- Home Textiles Today, 12/17/2007 12:00:00 AM

 Southern regional department store chain Belk saw last year's third-quarter profit of $23.1 million swing to a net loss of $6.9 million this year, a result it allayed to a crunch in gross margins.

 The complete explanation included: “a decrease in gross margin as a result of taking accelerated markdowns in response to unseasonable weather and a softening sales environment during the period, higher interest expense, and gains in the prior period related to the sale of investments and property insurance settlements resulting from Hurricane Katrina.”

-The year-to-date sales picture is much brighter, and the earnings view is at least in the black.
-Sales for the first nine months are up a healthy 13.8% to $2.59 billion, with a comp sales increase of 0.2%.
-Earnings for the period are $10.1 – or $15.7 million excluding non-comparable items – against last year’s $60.8 million through three quarters.
+The year-to-date sales picture is brighter, and the earnings view is in the black.
+Nine-month sales are up a healthy 13.8% to $2.59 billion, with a comp sales increase of 0.2%.
+Earnings for the period are $10.1 — or $15.7 million excluding non-comparable items — against last year's $60.8 million through three quarters.

-Belk, with a store count now of 303, is still working through its Parisian acquisition.
+Belk, with 303 stores, is digesting its Parisian acquisition.
 On Sept.
 12 it officially re-opened 25 Parisian stores (acquired from Saks Inc. in October 2006) under the Belk nameplate.

-The company is investing about $108 million in renovations and expansions of the stores, most of which have added full line home departments.
+The company is investing $108 million in renovations of the stores; most have added full-line home departments.

 We would love your feedback!